 Unfortunately, this is one of the aspects of this hotel that they fall short.
 They are located in the Codongcatur area which is pretty far from the center at around 6 km from the center of the city.
 But one thing great about this location is that they are adjacent to Hartono Mall Yogyakarta which is very convenient for a decent meal, shopping or getting essentials if you forgot to pack something.
 I guess if you are renting a car or a drier, this should not be a big problem.

 During check-in, there was a group of guests that were in one big group and they were taking a while checking in as they probably have a lot of rooms to sort out.
 I waited for around 15 minutes until I realized that there were some staff that seemed half busy.
 I wondered why they did not assist me as it would take only 2 or 3 minutes checking me in.
 After a while, I got impatient and just headed to one of the staff which they asked me to wait for a few minutes and then checked me in.
-It might be resolved earlier if I approached them but it seemed that this could have gone smoother
+It might have been resolved earlier if I approached them but it seemed that they could’ve taken notice of me beforehand.

 Everything was designed very modern chic which was somehow typical of a Marriott Hotel look.
 I booked the 2 queen beds for this room but you can also have the option of a king bed.
 The Beds are comfortable enough with no complaints plus the rooms are really big especially with the look of the open bathroom.